nicbeuc/website/src/projects/rchiara.md

 ## Takeaways

 Above all, this project was a prime example of how crucial a proper CMS is to a successful website redesign.
 One the client's biggest issues with the old site was the lack of control they had over different aspects of the store and its content.
-Building around a robust content management system challenged a lot of our initial design choices, but ultimately helped us develop a storefront that was built to handle a variety of configurations over time.
+Building around a more robust content management system challenged a lot of our initial design choices, but ultimately helped us develop a storefront that was built to handle a variety of configurations over time.
 It was a valuable lesson in putting both the user and client experience at the forefront of the design process.